ericnewton/many-lives/README.md

 that all my lambda functions took values of type `Any` even if it was perfectly knowable what it required from the functions used within.
 I don't dislike providing expected types to functions as a reasonable approach to type annotations.
-At the packet level, it makes for reasonable documentation.
+At the module level, it makes for reasonable documentation.
 It complicates the lambda definition, though.

 The level of typing defined for values is pretty impressive.
 I'm not